 But overall, the only one thing we suggest you stay away from is paid apps.
 Those perform the worst.
 Most people want to “try out” a new app before buying it, so, even if you want to force all users to pay for your app, offer a free trial.
 Allow people to download and use your healthcare app for free for one month, then start charging a fee.

 Determine the omni-channel strategy for your app

 Will your healthcare app work best on a mobile phone or on a tablet?
 Will it be built for Android or iOS or both?

 Think about what you are building as an ecosystem.
 Will you have an app AND a website?
 Can it be voice activated by Siri or the Google Assistant?
 Would it benefit from in-person interactions by making use of a camera?

-The reality is that we live in an omnichannel world.
-In simple terms, digital users don’t interact with a company via only one channel.
+We live in an omni-channel world and in simple terms, digital users don’t interact with a company via only one channel.
 So you need to think upfront what is the perfect blend of touch-points for your app.

 This of course depends on a variety of factors.

 For example, elderly patients typically prefer websites & tablets while younger users may be more inclined to interact with your product via a mobile app and an Alexa/ Google Home skill.
 Therefore your ideal target audience should drive your multi touch-point strategy.

 Either way – one thing is certain: if you’re going to support multiple touch-points, at least think through this before you build and launch a product.
 You don’t have to build all these touchpoints at launch (see our next tip below for more details), but you need to make a conscious decision on what path you want to take from the get-go.